georgelewi5/FlightTracker/README.md

 Plz don't judge my CPP, I started learning it for this project.

-Pulls from flight radar and displays the closest plan to the coordinates you set.
+Pulls from flight radar and displays the closest plane to the coordinates you set.

 Made this due to living under the heathrow flight path.